 The operations and management of EMU are designed to support sustainable economic growth and high employment through appropriate economic and monetary policy-making.
-This involves three main economic activities:
+This involves four main economic activities:

 Monetary policy involves influencing interest rates and exchange rates to benefit a country’s economy.
 This is achieved through a central bank controlling the supply of money in the economy.
 However, if each EU Member State operated its own monetary policy, then the single market would be much less effective, trade could be disrupted and the benefits would be fewer.

 For this reason, under EMU, monetary policy is closely coordinated, and within the euro area it is centralised and independent.